 I am a classically trained clarinetist and bass clarinetist with interests in the traditional clarinet literature, contemporary music, collaborative multimedia, and interactive electroacoustic music.
-I am currently an associate professor of music at Mansfield University of Pennsylvania, where I teach applied clarinet, recording, music technology, and general music courses.
-I also coordinate degree programs in music technology and music business at Mansfield.
 I hold degrees in both clarinet performance (DMA, University of Arizona; B.Mus.
-Lawrence University) and computer music performance and concert production (Peabody Consesrvatory).
+Lawrence University) and computer music performance and concert production (Peabody Conservatory).

 My research (presented recently at ICMC, SEAMUS, Spark, and in the British journal Organised Sound) focuses on interactive performance systems for electroacoustic music and the sustainability of electroacoustic repertoire.
-My recent solo performances include Electronic Music Midwest, eArts @ Mansfield, the Endless Mountains Music Festival, the Spark Festival, Sonic Fusion (Edinburgh, UK), and as a featured performer at the 2010 International Computer Music Conference (NYC/Stonybrook).
+My recent solo performances include the New York Electroacoustic Music Festival (NYC), the Electroacoustic Barn Dance (VA), Electronic Music Midwest (Romeoville, IL), eArts (Mansfield, PA), the Endless Mountains Music Festival (Wellsboro, PA), the Spark Festival (Minneapolis, MN), Sonic Fusion (Edinburgh, Scotland), and as a featured performer at SEAMUS 2012 (Appleton, WI) and the 2010 International Computer Music Conference (NYC/Stonybrook, NY).

 This site contains information about my performances, research, publications, and teaching.